 Woods like cherry or soft maple are more susceptible to burning, and they will need to be fed faster in order to prevent burns.
 Experience with different wood species will eventually teach you optimal feed speeds for different types of wood and thicknesses of stock.
 While slow feed speeds create smoother cuts, they also make burns more likely.
 Finding the not-too-fast, not-too-slow feed speed takes some practice.

 If you have burns on your stock that you need to remove, you can try sanding them out, but you might have a bit more luck using a wood plane or a sharp, flat scraper.
-However, if you make the proper adjustments to your saw before you begin the project, you'll decrease the chances that you'll have to deal with saw blade burns.
+If you make the proper adjustments to your saw before you begin the project, you'll decrease the chances that you'll have to deal with saw blade burns.